KimballCai/CohortNet/README.md

-# ECHO: An Effective Cohort Discovery Framework for Interpretable Healthcare Analytics
+# ECHO: Empowering Cohort Discovery Framework for Interpretable Healthcare Analytics

 ----
-This is the source code for SIGMOD 2024 submission.
+This is the source code for VLDB 2024 submission.

 Thanks for your interest about out work.